watari3/GitBucket-Wiki/External-database-configuration.md

 You can also export data as SQL file.
 The administration console on GitBucket does not support import from the SQL file, but you can import it using other database front-end tools or command-line client tools such as `mysql` or `psql` command.

-In addition, if you import to PostgreSQL, you have to run following SQL after that:
+In addition, if you import to **PostgreSQL**, you have to run following SQL after that:

 ```sql
 SELECT setval('label_label_id_seq', (select max(label_id) + 1 from label));